The six essential points of the Health and Safety at Work Act

 Adhering to ISO 45001 is a good way to both manage essential occupational health and safety activities and evidence that your workplace is compliant with the Health and Safety at Work Act.
 Following the framework of the standard ensures that all aspects of health and safety at work are covered and also managed in an efficient way to provide assurance to employees, regulators and employers alike.

-Is the health and safety at work act still relevant for 2023?
+Is the health and safety at work act still relevant for 2024?

 At the time it was introduced, workers were being exposed to dangerous working conditions in factories and mines.
-As there was no standardised law that covered different types of workplaces, the Health and Safety Act 1974 was brought into UK law to remedy this and prevent work-related accidents, deaths and illnesses.
+As there was no standardized law that covered different types of workplaces, the Health and Safety Act 1974 was brought into UK law to remedy this and prevent work-related accidents, deaths and illnesses.

 HASAWA remains the foundation for protecting the wellbeing of the people coming into the workplace since its inception.
 However, in the era of remote and hybrid working, how does this apply?
 Employers still have a responsibility towards the health and safety of their employees who are working from home.
 They may need to consider the differing risk factors involved in remote working, such as off-site display screen equipment, maintaining communication and managing stress.